luciocanepa/SOPRA_group11_client/README.md

 - Introduce short mini-games during break sessions (like tic tac toe, rock paper scissors or hangman)
 - Add a leaderboard or continuous streak counter
 - Implement reward badges for consistent study behavior
-- Group-based achievements to build team motivation and measure your groups with others (e.g. a group gets a reward for each day, as long as all group members have spent some time studing.)
+- Group-based achievements to build team motivation and measure your groups with others (e.g. A group gets a reward each day, as long as all group members have spent some time studying.)